-Located 45 minutes from Portland on a picturesque 23 acres—just outside of Newberg, Oregon—L'Angolo Estate is a new family-owned winery that was designed by Portland-based firm Lever Architecture.
-The architects tackled their first winery by creating a sleek and modern tasting room experience that embodies the family’s minimalist approach to wine making.
+Located 45 minutes from Portland on a picturesque 23 acres, L'Angolo Estate is a family-owned winery that was designed by Portland-based Lever Architecture and completed in 2016.
+The firm tackled their first winery by creating a sleek and modern tasting room experience that embodies the family’s minimalist approach to winemaking.

 Location: Dundee Hills, Oregon